-The University has adopted the transitional arrangements on conversion to FRS 102 and has revalued land and buildings as at 31 July 2014 on three campuses, namely Coleraine, Magee and Belfast.
+The University has adopted the transitional arrangements on conversion to FRS 102 and has revalued land and buildings as at 31 July 2014 on three campuses, namely Coleraine, Derry~Londonderry and Belfast.
 Land and buildings that have been revalued to fair value prior to the date of transition to FRS 102, are measured on the basis of deemed cost, being the revalued amount at the date of the revaluation.

-Pending the transfer of the Jordanstown campus to Belfast, the value of the land and buildings at Jordanstown is reviewed annually.
-The useful economic life of the buildings is revised to reflect the transfer of the campus to Belfast.
+Following the transfer of the Jordanstown campus to Belfast, the value of the land and buildings at Jordanstown is reviewed annually.